About 100% Untreated, Natural Turquoise

 Many people are unaware of this and unfortunately there are many suppliers who state that their turquoise is completely natural when in fact it has been stabilised or has had some treatment to enhance the colour.

-After a lot of experimenting with different polishing grits, the miner discovered that the best thing to polish the turquoise with was itself, so the pieces of turquoise are tumbled with turquoise grit to get them to a semi polished state.
-No chemicals and no other polishing grits make this stone very gentle on the environment.
+After a lot of experimenting with different polishing grits, the miner discovered that the best thing to polish the turquoise with was itself, so the pieces of turquoise are tumbled with turquoise grit to get them to a semi-polished state.
+No chemicals and no other polishing grits are used, making this stone very gentle on the environment.

-Here the turquoise is being sorted.
+In the photos, you can also see the turquoise being sorted.
 Some will be made into cabochons and beads, whilst some will be left as rough, free-form gems.

-The miner - Clint sorting through the turquoise.
-Clint is 3/4 Native American.
-His tribe is in Vermont and is called 'Sokoko Band of the Abenanki, Nation of the Missisquoi'.
+You can see the miner Clint sorting through the turquoise.
+Clint is 3/4 Native American, his tribe is in Vermont and is called 'Sokoko Band of the Abenanki, Nation of the Missisquoi'.
 Turquoise is a strong part of the Native American history and it holds much value in many families.

-Kernowcraft's Managing Director on a recent buying trip where she was able to hand select a limited range of turquoise geometric and freeform cabochons as well as a regular supply of calibrated cabochons.
+Here are some behind-the-scenes snaps of Kernowcraft's Managing Director on a buying trip where she was able to hand-select a limited range of turquoise geometric and freeform cabochons as well as a regular supply of calibrated cabochons.

 The following tips are good advice to take when starting to buy gemstones and looking for a reputable supplier who you can trust.